scverse/governance/in_progress/mission-statement.md

 Workflows in this environment are heterogeneous and this core can be supplemented with analysis specific accessory packages.
 This document lays out our vision and processes around the project's community.
-We are committed to keeping this community open to third-party contributions and usage and are committed to acknowledging contributions.
+We are committed to keeping this community open to third-party contributions and are committed to acknowledging contributions.
 This white paper may serve as an entry point for third parties into the structure of the scverse environment.

 ## User engagement